Israel Mukuamu: Dallas Cowboys

 Mukuamu was selected by the Dallas Cowboys in the sixth round (227th overall) of the 2021 NFL draft, with the intention of playing him at safety.
 He signed his four-year rookie contract on May 13, 2021.
+He appeared in four games playing mostly on special teams and did not record any stat.
+On January 14, 2022, he was placed on the injured reserve with a hamstring injury, prior to the Wild Card playoff game against the San Francisco 49ers.